 To file a claim, contact a Morgan & Morgan spinal cord injury attorney with the details of your accident.
-Our experienced attorneys can work alongside top-rated experts to establish negligence and liability in your case, as well as to project the cost of living with your injury over the course of a lifetime.
+Our experienced lawyers can work alongside top-rated experts to establish negligence and liability in your case, as well as project the cost of living with your injury over the course of a lifetime.

 If it is determined that your injury was the result of another’s negligence, a viable spinal cord injury claim may be filed on your behalf seeking compensation from the party responsible for your losses.

 Our attorneys handle cases involving a number of spinal cord injuries, including spinal stenosis.
 Spinal stenosis is a narrowing of the spinal column that causes pressure on the spinal cord, or narrowing of the openings (called neural foramina) where spinal nerves leave the spinal column.
 Spinal stenosis can cause victims to experience loss of balance, difficulty walking, mobility issues, painful movement, numbness in the extremities, and weakness of the back.

 Other spinal cord injuries handled by our firm include the following:

 - Cervical spinal cord injuries: causes paralysis or weakness in arms and legs

 - Thoracic spinal cord injuries: loss of physical sensation in the legs along with bowel, bladder, and sexual dysfunction